-Safety: Vervain is safe for most.
-However, it should not be taken by pregnant and breast feeding women.
+Safety: Moderately high.
+It should not be taken by pregnant and breast feeding women.
 As it lowers heart rate, it is not suitable for those with heart failure or disease.
 If combining vervain with sedative drugs be extra cautious regarding dosage.

 Research on models